senapp/SenappGameEngine/README.md

 # Senapp Game Engine
-Simple Game Engine is written in C# with OpenTK.
+Simple game engine written in C# with OpenTK.

 The engine works on a GameObject and component-based design pattern much like Unity 3D as well as that the engine has ImGUI support for basic RunTime adjustments to the scene.